Skip to content

 Burndown charts that update on every task completion

 TARO's burndown chart recalculates the moment any task status changes.
-The ideal line and actual line stay in sync with real work not a static chart generated at sprint start that nobody looks at again.
+The ideal and actual lines stay in sync with real work, not a static chart.

 Velocity data makes planning honest